Which Hardwire Kit? Power Plus or Power Magic Pro?

 2. Timer Cut-Off – in addition to the low voltage cut off, both hardwire kits have a configurable timer cut off feature.
 If you know how long you will be parked for, you can set the timer cut off to kill power to the Dash Cam.
 When both low voltage and timer cut offs are running, power to the Dash Cam will be cut by whichever set point is reached first.

 3. Installation – it is highly recommended that any Dash Cam hardwire kit be installed by a qualified auto electrician with Dash Cam hardwire kit installation experience.
 The hardwires need to piggyback of particular circuits in the fusebox.
 You don’t want to be playing around with essential safety circuits like your airbags or braking systems.

 Here is an example of how a Dash Cam is connected to either the Power Plus or Power Magic Pro hardwire kit:

 Ok, so which one should I buy?

 It really depends on your budget and the level of protection you are after.
-Both kits are installed the same way and essentially do the same job, however if you want the extra protection features for your Dash Cam, the Power Plus has it all.
+Both kits are installed the same way and essentially do the same job, however if you want the extra protection features and cut off voltages for your Dash Cam, the Power Plus has it all.